leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
+- move functions into ntk - which should not be exopsed to the api
 - expose audit logs to data owners and admin via RLS and a view
 - add tests for audit log table
+- remove hard-coded non-generic names
 - describe audit log table in readme

 ## Done